Greek language question: Kontos Controversy (1882–4)

-Roïdis, diglossia and The Idols
+Rhoides, diglossia, and The Idols

-Meanwhile, Roïdis had been formulating his own critique of the current state of the Greek language, from his point of view as a master of Katharevousa.
+Meanwhile, Rhoides had been formulating his own critique of the current state of the Greek language, from his point of view as a master of Katharevousa.
 Already in 1885 he had argued that it had become impossible to write without being forced to choose between words and grammatical forms that were "either exiled from our written discourse on the grounds that they are vulgar, or archaic and therefore alien to spoken usage".

-In 1885 he had also coined the word diglossia to describe the way members of Parliament, for example, used Katharevousa in prepared speeches but switched to demotic in debate.
-Roïdis pointed out that it was not simply a matter of spoken versus written forms, since both were being spoken, and on exactly the same topics; or of social class or educational level, since the same men were using both.
-Instead of gradually moving to a more informal style or register, as in other languages, the speakers were switching out of one language and into another, lexically and grammatically distinct, with nothing in between.
+In 1885, he had also coined the word diglossia to describe the way members of Parliament, for example, used Katharevousa in prepared speeches but switched to Demotic in debate.
+Rhoides pointed out that it was not simply a matter of spoken versus written forms, since both were being spoken, and on exactly the same topics; nor a matter of social class or educational level, since the same men were using both.
+Instead of gradually shifting between informal and formal styles or registers, as in other languages, the speakers were switching out of one language and into another, lexically and grammatically distinct, with nothing in between.

-In the same year he began work on a longer treatment of the language question, The Idols, which was substantially complete by 1888.
-The 'Idols' of the title were the beliefs of the linguistic purists: that modern spoken Greek was corrupt, poor in vocabulary, and split into dissimilar dialects.
-Writing in his own precise Katharevousa, Roïdis introduced a wide range of linguistic evidence and coolly demolished each in turn.
+In the same year, he began work on a longer treatment of the language question, The Idols, which was substantially complete by 1888.
+The "idols" of the title were the beliefs of the linguistic purists: that modern spoken Greek was corrupt, poor in vocabulary, and split into dissimilar dialects.
+Writing in his own precise Katharevousa, Rhoides introduced a wide range of linguistic evidence and coolly demolished each "idol" in turn.

 He also returned to his earlier theme, that it was impossible to use Katharevousa to describe simple everyday actions and objects such as food, clothes, furniture and utensils without sounding stilted and unnatural, and that it was therefore unsuited to realistic prose about ordinary life.
-Viewed in this light, the technique of Papadiamantis, Vizyinos and others—placing much of the description of everyday life and events in quoted demotic speech and thought—looked less like an artistic choice and more like something forced on them by the deficiencies of Katharevousa.
+Viewed in this light, the technique of Papadiamantis, Vizyinos and others—placing much of the description of everyday life and events in quoted Demotic speech and thought—looked less like an artistic choice and more like something forced on them by the deficiencies of Katharevousa.

-However, when it came to recommendations on what should be done about this unsatisfactory state of affairs, all Roïdis could suggest was gradual change, for which he used the "vague and unhelpful" term katharismos tis katharevousis [purification of Katharevousa].
+However, when it came to recommendations on what should be done about this unsatisfactory state of affairs, all Rhoides could suggest was gradual change, for which he used the "vague and unhelpful" term katharismos tis katharevousis [purification of Katharevousa].

-Though almost complete by 1888, Roïdis' Idols was not finally published until 1893, well after Psycharis' My Journey, which was to transform the Language Question debate.
+Though almost complete by 1888, Rhoides' Idols was not finally published until 1893, well after Psycharis' My Journey, which was to transform the Language Question debate.